 - mixed cartons - juices, detergents, baby milk formulas

 All containers should be free of food residue and liquids.
-If you find a stale loaf of bread in your bread bin, place the stale bread in your food waste container and the wrapper in your red box.
+If you find a stale loaf of bread in your bread bin, place the stale bread in your food waste container and the wrapper in your general waste bin.
 It is recommended that containers are rinsed out out before placing in the red box.
 It is not necessary to remove labels.

 What cannot be collected?